KateNelson24/KateN_ProgrammingPortfolio2021/index.md

 #### A simple file practice program to  give the user a a riddle and collect their input to save it into a seperate .txt file

 ## Group Projects
+### Cryptid Book Club
+#### My first ever text-based game centered around some of my favorite myths with a simple twist.
+This was my partner, Joanna Bromka, and I last project for the 2020-2021 school year and was mainly coded using Python processing.

 ##### All projects programmed during the 2020-2021 school year